firesim/firesim/docs/Golden-Gate/Bridges.rst

    and annotate the right fields of your Bridge instance.

 #.
 Constructor Arg: A Scala case class you'd like to pass to your host-land
-   widget's constructor.
+   BridgeModule's constructor.
 This will be serialized into an annotation and consumed later by Golden Gate.
 In this case class you should capture all target-land configuration information you'll need in your Module's generator.

 Finally at the bottom of your Bridge's class definition **you'll need to call generateAnnotations()**.
-This will emit an "BridgeAnnotation" that indicate:
+This will emit an "BridgeAnnotation" attached to module that indicates:

 #.
 This module is an Bridge.
 #.
-The class name of the widget's generator (e.g., firesim.bridges.UARTModule)
+The class name of the BridgeModule's generator (e.g., firesim.bridges.UARTModule)
 #.
 The serialized constructor argument for that generator (e.g. firesim.bridges.UARTKey)
 #.
 A list of channel names; string references to Channel annotations

 And a series of FAMEChannelConnectionAnnotations, which target the module's I/O to group them into token channels.

-You can freely instantiate your Bridge anywhere in your Target RTL: deep in your module hierarchy or at the I/O boundary.
+You can freely instantiate your Bridge anywhere in your Target RTL: at the I/O boundary of your chi or deep in its module hierarchy.
 Since all of the Golden Gate-specific metadata is captured in FIRRTL annotations, you can generate your target design and simulate it a target-level RTL simulation or even pass it off to ASIC CAD tools -- Golden Gate's annotations will simply be unused.